annsummmer/Full-Stack-open/README.md

   countries
 </pre>

-Put the whole react repository of the project to each folder except the folder <i>node_modules</i># Full-Stack-open
+Put the whole react repository of the project to each folder except the folder <i>node_modules</i>
-# Full-Stack-open